Local Industrial Strategy

 Local Industrial Strategies should, however, remain strategic documents and not contain any proposals that require new funding or have spending implications outside of existing budgets available to local areas.

 The UK Industrial Strategy states that Government will ensure that local areas continue to receive flexible funding for their local needs.
 Government seeks to launch the UK Shared Prosperity Fund in 2019.
-Consultation on the design and priorities for the fund starts in autumn 2018.

 It is understood that LEPs will be responsible for delivering the fund.
 The fund will be linked to the delivery of the Economic Strategy and Local Industrial Strategy.